 The Salvation Army Ray and Joan Kroc Corps Community Center Fitness Program is designed to meet the needs of the Mississippi Gulf Coast community.
 It is known that Mississippi suffers from obesity, ranking 1st in the nation in this problematic area.
 Obesity is linked to many chronic illnesses, so offering an intervention for the Mississippi Gulf Coast is right on target.
 The fitness programs will provide a foundation of knowledge and positive interaction that teach lifestyle changes and promote good health.
 Through a mixture of weight training, aerobics, body sculpting, fitness classes, stretching, breathing and walking, we will enrich the minds, bodies, and spirits of our members.

-Weight/Strength training offers equipment selected for versatility, effectiveness and safety.
+Weight/Strength training offers equipment selected for versatility, effectiveness, and safety.
 A wide range of exercises can be performed utilizing this equipment which allows variety in the core fitness circuit.
-Use of dumbbells, free weights, and weight machines target desired muscle groups and.
 Trained personnel supervise the fitness center to assist each member and train them in the proper use of free weights.